Progreso, Mexico Port Guide

 Progreso Cruise Terminal

-Because of the massive length of the pier, getting from the ship to the port terminal means that cruisers must take a free shuttle after disembarking the ship.
+Because of the massive length of the pier, getting from the ship to the port terminal means that cruisers must take a free shuttle after disembarking.
 Walking is not feasible nor is it allowed.
-This is a bit of a hassle, as it’s sort of a tender port – but by shuttle instead of boat – and adds time to get from ship to terminal as the shuttle ride takes about 15-20 minutes.
+This adds time to get from ship to terminal as the shuttle ride takes about 15–20 minutes.

-The shuttle runs every 20 minutes, which is nice, but this can add considerable time to your day in getting to Progreso from the ship, so be sure to account for this when planning your day, especially when coordinating the timing of excursions.
-The final shuttle of the day generally returns from the terminal to the ship on hour before “return to ship” time, so plan for that as well.
+The shuttle runs every 20 minutes, which is helpful, but this can eat into your time in Progreso, so account for this when planning your day.
+The final shuttle of the day usually returns from the terminal to the ship one hour before "return to ship" time.

-The terminal at the Progreso Cruise Port serves as the gateway to the town of Progreso and its surrounding attractions.
-As noted above, this isn’t one of those contemporary mega terminals but a more rustic one.
-The terminal’s design provides easy access to transportation options, including taxi stands and tour operators, and there are some souvenir shops.
-This port can accommodate two cruise ships, so it rarely feels overly crowded.
-A Progreso cruise port map is available here.
+The terminal is more rustic than modern, with access to taxi stands, tour operators, and souvenir shops.
+This port can accommodate two ships, so it rarely feels overcrowded.
+A Progreso cruise port map is available below:

 Free Things to Do in Progreso

-The best free activity in Progreso is to enjoy one of the nearby beaches or take the free bus into town to the local markets.
-The bus drops you directly into the middle of the downtown at the Bus Terminal, next door to the Mercado.
+The best free activity in Progreso is to enjoy the nearby beaches or take the free bus into town to visit local markets.
+The bus drops you at the downtown terminal next to the Mercado.

 Related: Watch all my Progreso video content